 The Maven JBoss plugin can be used to perform some common tasks like deploy/undeploy or add resources as part of your Maven goal.
-This tutorial shows how to do it.
+In the latest release of this plugin there is even the ability to perform the execution of Command Line Interface commands using it.
+This tutorial shows how to do all these things.

 The Maven JBoss plugin, known as jboss-as-maven-plugin can be used to perform automatically some activities by connecting to a JBoss AS 7 running instance via the management port of the application server.
 If you don't provide any configuration detail about your server, the plugin will attemp connecting to the server located on localhost at port 9999.

-So here's a minimal jboss-as-maven-plugin which can be added to your pom.xml file:
+So here's a minimal jboss-as-maven-plugin snippet which can be included into the plugin section of your Maven's pom.xml file:

 With this file in place, you can deploy your Maven application by executing simply: